 10. Student may receive additional requirements from individual head coaches.

 11. Required Forms /Physical Examination: The following forms must be completed before a student may participate in extra-curricular sports.
 We ask that you have both forms completed each year and returned to the coach's office by the first week of school.
-The absolute deadline is the Tuesday after Labor Day.
-These forms are sent home with the registration every year, you can pick them up at the Coach's office and/or are given to the new students at the time of registration.

 b) Athletic Consent and Release from Liability Certificate